DrupalDoesNotExists/mcglsl/README.md

 > [!NOTE]
 > Directories contain the .gitkeep files so they're added to git properly.
 Remove it, otherwise it
-> will be copied right to Your resource-pack zip.
+> will be copied right to your resource-pack zip.

+## Macro processing

+Macros are proccesed by GNU M4.
+You can override the flags via `M4_FLAGS` env variable.

-# License and contributing
+## License and contributing

 Licensed under MIT.
 Contribute via PR, issues and discussions.